cylc/cylc-admin/docs/proposal-task-expire.md

 something done BY the task.
 (In fact, a task can in principle expire long before the active window of the workflow catches up with it).

-So we could use different notation to express this in the graph, e.g.:
+So we could use different notation to express this in the graph and allow triggering off of expiration, e.g.:

 ```
 foo => bar